The Art of Islamic Calligraphy

 During this rare 90-minute session, we’ll learn about the fascinating history and development of the art of Arabic calligraphy.
 Deniz will start with a small tour of her studio, introduce materials, and demonstrate her techniques for Arabic calligraphy.
 You can choose to watch or if you have materials listed below, you can learn and get feedback on the tiny details of Arabic letters.

 Joining us from a different time zone?
 Be sure to convert the time at: here

 What you’ll need

-Paper, soft leather or something similar (a magazine or a few pieces of paper) to place under the writing, black or colored ink and a pen (reed, bambo, java or metal) with a slanted cut.
+Paper, black or colored ink and a pen (reed, bambo, java or metal) with a slanted cut.

 How to join

 We’ll be hosting this VAWAA Online on Zoom.
 You’ll receive an email with link and details to join a few hours before it begins.